bmorris3/aesop/docs/getting_started.rst

 If you want to do this with your own data, make sure it is reduced by following the steps in :ref:`iraf`

 Example ARCES spectra are available online for you to work with.
-You can download them via Python like this:
+You can download them via Python like this... this will download temporary copies of the famous Kepler target KIC 8462852, also known as Boyajian's Star, and spectroscopic standard O star BD+28 4211.
+We also create an `~aesop.EchelleSpectrum` object for each star:

 .. code-block:: python